armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

 ---
-title: Armory Enterprise and Spinnaker Plugin
+title: Armory CDaaS Plugin for Armory Enterprise and Spinnaker
 linkTitle: Spinnaker Plugin
 description: >
   Use this guide to install the Armory Continuous Deployments-as-a-Service plugin for Spinnaker and Armory Enterprise.
 This plugin enables performing canary and blue/green deployments in a single stage.
 exclude_search: true
 weight: 500
-aliases:
-  - /docs/installation/armory-deployments-for-spinnaker/
-  - /armory-enterprise/installation/aurora-install/
 ---

 {{< alert title="Early Access" color="primary" >}}